magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/maintenance_windows.md

 ## Maintenance System Architecture

-The Maintenance System is a critical component designed to manage and communicate upcoming scheduled maintenance activities that impact the availability of Magnopus Cloud Services.
+The Maintenance System is a critical component designed to manage and communicate upcoming scheduled maintenance activities that impact the availability of the associated cloud-hosted services.
 It provides clients with timely information about maintenance windows, ensuring that they are informed about periods when services might be unavailable due to planned maintenance work.

 The system uses a structured approach to deliver maintenance updates, describing each window as a `MaintenanceInfo` object.
 These objects contain details about each maintenance window, such as the description, start time, and end time.
 By accessing this information through the `GetMaintenanceInfo` method, clients can retrieve up-to-date data regarding scheduled maintenance activities.